Aaronik/crypto-invoice-generator/README.md

 # crypto-invoice-generator

-This is a small project for the Wyre technical interview
+This is a small project demonstrating clientside interop with Ethereum.

 ## Running